maxisi/ringdown/README.md

 will leave the shell in an environment that includes `jupyterlab` ready to explore the `ringdown` package.

 The `environment.yml` file enables running `ringdown` in JupyterHub services like [MyBinder](https://mybinder.org/) by pointing MyBinder at this repository or clicking the button at the top of this README.
-(Don't forget to `pip install ringdown` after the binder activates!)

 ## Examples of Use